AmyWeitzman/ai201-project2-fitfindr-starter/README.md

    - `compare_price` scores the listing against similar items in the dataset.
 Stored in `session["price_verdict"]`.
 Returns "no comparison available" if no comparables exist.
    - `get_trending_styles` looks up recent social posts whose style tags overlap with the item's.
 Stored in `session["trend_report"]`.
 Shown in the listing panel alongside item details.

-5. **Suggest an outfit** using the selected item and the user's wardrobe.
+5. **Suggest an outfit** using the selected item, the user's wardrobe, and a combined context string built from the user's accumulated style tags and the trend report (hashtags + post summary).
+The LLM prompt explicitly instructs the model to reference trending styles naturally in its suggestions.

 6. **Generate a fit card** using the outfit suggestion and the selected item.